AndreiMarhatau/perf-test/readme.md

 ```bash
 curl -fsSL https://raw.githubusercontent.com/AndreiMarhatau/perf-test/main/main.py | python3 - --cpu-mode single --cpu-duration 10
 ```

+**Windows note:** Use `windows.py`; it downloads `main.py` to a temp file, runs it, then deletes the temp file so multiprocessing works from a one-liner.

 ### iPhone
 Use one of the apps that let you run python code, or even bash commands.
 A-shell works well - just run above bash command there.